Iuriiiii/TinyML/README.md

 	<img src="something.jpg"/>
 !}
 ```
-This is usefull to style or script tags:
+This is usefull for style or script tags:
 ```c
 style{!
 	body{